 How Does An Appraiser Calculate Square Footage of Your Home?

 We are going to talk about calculating the gross living area (GLA).
 This is what Fannie Mae (FNMA) looks at when calculating the square footage of your home.
-FNMA determines the guidelines used to sell mortgage on the secondary market.
-Most home mortgage are underwritten to FNMA guidelines and most loans are underwritten to FNMA’s quidelines.
+FNMA determines the guidelines used to sell mortgages on the secondary market.

 Above Ground Space

-Only space above grade or above ground can be used to calculate the square footage of a home.
-If you have finished basement space and it is completely under ground or partially underground this cannot be used as above ground space for calculating square footage.
+Only space above grade or above ground can be used to calculate the square footage.
+If you have finished basement space and it is completely underground or partially underground this cannot be used as above-ground space for the total above-ground square footage.